The Path to a New Home

 It costs SEK 200 per year.
 You can have a co-applicant people and queue jointly with them.

-When you are logged in to our website, you can register your interest in available apartments.
+You need to be logged in to our website in order to register your interest in available apartments.

 You may register an interest in a maximum of three apartments at the same time.